-Planck constant measurement for the new definition of the kilogram We developed a technology to accurately evaluate the shape of silicon spheres and succeeded in measuring the Planck constant with high accuracy.
+kilogram We developed a technology to accurately evaluate the We developed a technology to accurately evaluate the shape of sili- Planck constant measurement for the new definition of the con spheres and succeeded in measuring the Planck constant with high accuracy.
 In 2019, the definition of the kilogram was revised to that based on the Planck constant determined by research institutes in five countries including AIST.